-1. Number and extent of rills: Rare to nonexistent.
-Where present, short and widely spaced.
-2. Presence of water flow patterns: Barely observable.
-3. Number and height of erosional pedestals or terracettes: Rare to nonexistent.
+- 1. Number and extent of rills: Rare to nonexistent.
+Where present, short and widely spaced. - 2.
+Presence of water flow patterns: Barely observable. - 3.
+Number and height of erosional pedestals or terracettes: Rare to nonexistent. - 4.
+Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): Bare ground can range from 0-25%.

-4. Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): Bare ground can range from 0-25%.
-5. Number of gullies and erosion associated with gullies: Active gullies should not be present.
-6. Extent of wind scoured, blowouts and/or depositional areas: Rare to nonexistent.
-7. Amount of litter movement (describe size and distance expected to travel): Herbaceous and large woody litter not expected to move.
-8. Soil surface (top few mm) resistance to erosion (stability values are averages - most sites will show a range of values): Soil Stability Index ratings range from 2 (interspaces) to 6 (under plant canopy), but average values should be 3.5 or greater.
-9. Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): Soil data is limited for this site.
-Soil OM of 4-16% is expected.
-0. Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: Plant community consists of 55-80% grasses, 10% forbs, and 10-35% shrubs.
+- 5. Number of gullies and erosion associated with gullies: Active gullies should not be present. - 6.
+Extent of wind scoured, blowouts and/or depositional areas: Rare to nonexistent. - 7.
+Amount of litter movement (describe size and distance expected to travel): Herbaceous and large woody litter not expected to move. - Soil surface (top few mm) resistance to erosion (stability values are averages most sites will show a range of values): Soil Stability Index ratings range from 2 (interspaces) to 6 (under plant canopy), but average values should be 3.5 or greater. - Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): Soil data is limited for this site.
+Soil Organic Matter of less than 4-16% is expected. - 10.
+Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: Plant community consists of 50-75% grasses, 10% forbs, and 15-40% shrubs.
 Evenly distributed plant canopy (50-75%) and litter plus moderate infiltration rates result in minimal runoff.
-Basal cover is typically less than 15% and marginally affects runoff on this site.
-Surface rock fragments of 20-50% provide stability to the site, but reduce infiltration.
-1. Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site): None.
-2. Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or live foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to):
+Basal cover is typically greater than 10% and affects runoff on this site.
+Surface rock fragments of 5-30% provide stability to the site, but reduce infiltration. - 11.
+Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site): None. - 12.
+Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or live foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to):